keras-team/keras/docs/templates/applications.md

 | [ResNet50](#resnet50) | 99 MB | 0.759 | 0.929 | 25,636,712 | 168
 | [InceptionV3](#inceptionv3) | 92 MB | 0.788 | 0.944 | 23,851,784 | 159 |
 | [MobileNet](#mobilenet) | 17 MB | 0.665 | 0.871 | 4,253,864 | 88

+The top-1 and top-5 accuracy refers to the model's performance on the ImageNet validation dataset.

 -----